1. ELIGIBILITY

 4.3 What kind of courses and how many hours are taught per term?

-“IN-PERSON” courses: 3 hours a week of in-person courses + 1 hour a week of autonomous online activities.
+- “In-person” general courses: 3 hours a week of in-person courses + 1 hour and 15 minutes a week of autonomous online activities.

-“ONLINE” courses: 3 hours a week of tutor-led virtual courses + 1 hour a week of autonomous online activities.
+- “Online” general courses: 3 hours a week of tutor-led virtual courses + 1 hour and 15 minutes a week of autonomous online activities.

 4.4 Why have I not been allocated my requested time?